bitnami/charts/bitnami/mariadb-galera/README.md

 #### All the nodes with `safe_to_bootstrap: 0`

 In this case the cluster was not stopped cleanly and you need to pick one to force the bootstrap from.
-The one to be choosen in the one with the highest `seqno` in `/bitnami/mariadb/data/grastate.dat`.
+The one to be choosen in the one with the field `seqno` higher in `/bitnami/mariadb/data/grastate.dat`.
 The following example shows how to force bootstrap from node 3.

 ```bash
 helm install my-release bitnami/mariadb-galera \